Bikeman868/Prius/Prius.SQLite/readme.md

 The interfaces you can usefully provide implementations for are:

-`IColumnTypeMapper` is responsible for mapping `System.Data.DbType` to the SqLite data type.
+`IColumnTypeMapper` is responsible for mapping `System.Data.DbType` to the SQLite data type.

-`IQueryRunner` is responsible for submitting queries to the SqLite engine.
+`IQueryRunner` is responsible for submitting queries to the SQLite engine.

 `ICommandProcessorFactory` is responsible for constructing an object that will handle a request.
 The default implementation uses `System.Data.SQLite` to